e-picas/dev-tools/MANPAGE.md

 For a first start or a quick usage reminder, use option `-h` for a global script help, `action -h` to see the help about a specific action and use option `--dry-run` to make dry runs.

-This package is based on the [Bash Library](https://github.com/atelierspierrot/bash-library).
+This package is based on the [Piwi Bash Library](http://github.com/atelierspierrot/piwi-bash-library).

 ## OPTIONS